criticaljuncture/fr2_style/README.md

 first want to develop the component in isolation using the styleguide framework detailed in the next section.

+These 'static' pages are actually .html.erb files so they have the additional benefits of using ruby code for loops, partials, etc.

 ==== Components via Styleguides